 These key functional skills are usually possessed after your GCSEs; when you've finished secondary school.
 But we all know that it's not the same for everyone.

 We do acknowledge how unforeseen circumstances can happen.
 It can happen to anyone.
-And these events can prevent you from achieving your qualifications to show you have the
+And these events can prevent you from achieving your qualifications to show you have the functional s

 Working in health and social care comes with a social stigmatism.
 Many people think working in this industry only presents constant challenges and has very little job satisfaction.

 Having a career in health and social care is by far one of the most rewarding careers out there.
 Yes, you will encounter challenges and some will be more difficult.
 But if you get motivated by putting your efforts into helping people, then this is the right career path for you.